-These are just a few ideas to get you started, depending on your vertical there may be additional events that you should be measuring.
+These are just a few ideas to get you started, depending on your vertical there may be additional events that you should track in your mobile app.
 What would you add to the list?

 Becky is the Senior Content Marketing Manager at TUNE.
 Before TUNE, she led a variety of marketing and communications projects at San Francisco startups.
 Becky received her bachelor's degree in English from Wake Forest University.
 After living nearly a decade in San Francisco and Seattle, she has returned to her home of Charleston, SC, where you can find her enjoying the sun and salt water with her family.